Quozul/PicoLimbo/README.md

 ## Community & Support

-If you have any questions or suggestions, join the [Discord server](https://discord.gg/M2a9dxJPRy)!
+If you have any questions, suggestions or simply want to stay updated, please join the [Discord server](https://discord.gg/M2a9dxJPRy)!

 ## Introduction